Ecosystem and Biodiversity Protection

 • Determine the target area based on the results of the study of the sensitive areas screening from the previous step

-• Import coordinates into the Integrated Biodiversity Assessment Tool (IBAT) database and performs a comprehensive 3-dimensional assessment
+• Import coordinates into the Integrated Biodiversity Assessment Tool (IBAT/BESTCAT) database and performs a comprehensive 3-dimensional assessment

 - IUCN Red List